 Munchausen syndrome facts

 - Munchausen syndrome, referred to as factitious disorder, is a mental disorder that is characterized by the sufferer causing or pretending to have physical or psychological symptoms in his or herself.

 - Adults aged 20-40 years are the most likely groups to develop Munchausen syndrome.
 Women with some knowledge or training in health care and men with little familial attachment are particularly vulnerable to this disorder.

 - Munchausen syndrome is often either preceded by or coexists with Munchausen syndrome by proxy.

-- It is estimated that Munchausen syndrome occurs in 0.5%-2% of the United States population, with higher tendencies to occur in subpopulations like people who have been diagnosed as having psychosis or fever of unknown origin.
+- It is estimated that Munchausen syndrome occurs in a small portion of the United States population, with higher tendencies to occur in subpopulations like people who have been diagnosed as having psychosis or fever of unknown origin.

 - Munchausen syndrome has been described since at least biblical times.
-It was named for Baron Karl Friedrich von Munchausen, an 18th-century man who was in the Russian military and was known to tell fantastic tales about the battles he participated in.
+It was named for Baron Karl Friedrich von Munchausen, an 18th-century man who joined the Russian military and was known to tell fantastic tales about the battles he participated in.

-- Munchausen syndrome by proxy (MSBP) is a fabrication of illness by a third person that allows the third person, usually the victim's mother, to assume the sick role.
+- Munchausen syndrome by proxy (MSBP) is a fabrication of illness by a third person that allows the third person, usually the victim's mother, to assume the caregiver's role.

 - Although there is no specific cause for Munchausen syndrome, risk factors for the disorder tend to be psychological as in having borderline or antisocial personality traits or a grudge against the medical profession and social, like having a personal or familial history of serious illness or a history of neglect, abuse, or other maltreatment.

 - Due to the chronic nature of the illness, as well as the tendency of sufferers to flee treatment, the treatment of Munchausen syndrome is difficult.
 No single approach is consistently effective in managing this illness.

 - Prevention or early treatment of the factors that place people at risk for developing Munchausen syndrome are important aspects of decreasing the likelihood that the disorder will develop.
 Once symptoms of the disorder are determined, the earlier it is addressed, the better the likely outcome.